Clarkstown, New York, train–bus collision

 The Gilchrest Road crossing accident was a grade crossing incident that occurred on March 24, 1972, in the town of Clarkstown, New York, between the hamlets of Valley Cottage and Congers, roughly 25 mi northwest of New York City.
 Five students from Valley Cottage were killed, and 44 others were injured.

-The Penn Central (formerly New York Central, now CSX) railway crossing at Gilchrest Road West, just outside Valley Cottage, contained only crossbucks and lacked additional warning hardware, such as flashing lights, crossing gates or a warning bell.
+The Penn Central (formerly New York Central, now CSX) railroad crossing at Gilchrest Road West, just outside Valley Cottage, contained only crossbucks and lacked additional warning hardware, such as flashing lights, crossing gates or a warning bell.
 The railway line was also difficult for road vehicles to see due to the curvature of the road and lineside trees.

 Crash

 On the morning of March 24, 1972, 35-year-old Joseph Larkin was driving Nyack High School GMC H6500 school bus number 596, loaded past capacity, downhill on Gilchrest Road.
 The bus was filled with 48 passengers, with some left standing due to lack of room.
 Penn Central freight train WV-1 (with #2653, a GE U25B as its leading locomotive), traveling at 25 mph with 83 loaded freight cars and a caboose (73 from origin at Weehawken, New Jersey, plus ten more picked up en route at North Bergen), destined for Penn Central's Selkirk, New York yard, was heading toward the Gilchrest Road crossing and began blowing its horn.
 Larkin did not decrease the speed of the bus as he approached the grade crossing.

 The train engineer saw the bus cross the tracks and immediately applied the brakes.
 However, the train's momentum carried it through the crossing, where it collided with the bus.
 The freight train ripped through the school bus, severing it into two sections, with the front half coming to rest a quarter mile (1,116 ft) down the tracks.
 The rear section of the bus was torn loose, and fell off next to the tracks upside down with a number of students still inside, while several other students were ejected from the remaining portion of the bus, passing through separated floor sections and falling between the rails into the path of the train.

 As survivor Timothy Wilkins described it, "All of a sudden, someone yelled, 'Train.'
 I looked up and the train was there.
 I heard the train brakes and I heard the engine..."